Claim Payment and Remittance

 - You must enroll for the ERA in order to receive the EPS.

-- Email our Electronic Commerce Center
+- Email Electronic Commerce Services

 Availity is a trademark of Availity, LLC, a separate company that operates a health information network to provide electronic information exchange services to medical professionals.
 Availity provides administrative services to BCBSIL.
-BCBSIL makes no endorsement, representations or warranties regarding any products or services offered by third party vendors such as Availity.
-If you have any questions about the products or services offered by such vendors, you should contact the vendor(s) directly.
+BCBSIL makes no endorsement, representations or warranties regarding any products or services provided by third party vendors such as Availity.
+If you have any questions about the products or services provided by such vendors, you should contact the vendor(s) directly.